Spectrally-Guided Diffusion Noise Schedules: Method

-We train an RAPSD sampler $S$ that maps $y$ (e.g.\ class label) to the parameters of a Gaussian Mixture Model (GMM) of $C$ components: weights $w_c$, 2D means $\mu_c$ and 2D diagonal covariances $\sigma_c$.
-A simple linear layer works as this map for class-conditional generation and there is little difference between RAPSD sampler configurations and between using the sampler or the ground truth (see~\cref{sec:ablations}).
-We minimize the log-likelihood via stochastic gradient decent, which would also apply to other conditioning such as a text embedding.
+For class-conditional generation the map $S$ is a simple linear layer, for text-to-image we apply attention pooling \cite{clip} on text embeddings followed by an MLP.
+There is little difference between RAPSD sampler configurations and between using the sampler or the ground truth (see~\cref{sec:ablations}).
+Training minimizes the log-likelihood via stochastic gradient descent.
 Now, before sampling from the diffusion model, we sample $\alpha$ and $\beta$ and proceed as usual.
-Formally,